collapsed-stacks/startups/questions/7672/coffee-cup-advertising.md

 - posted by: [Tom](https://stackexchange.com/users/1841165/tom) on 2015-10-31
 - score: 2

-<p>Go out to coffee shops and agree to provide coffee cups for certain price to them.
+Go out to coffee shops and agree to provide coffee cups for certain price to them.
 Have sufficient amount of these deals ready before buy cups in bulk with your ads or such in them.
-Deliver cups to coffee shops, collect payments. </p>
+Deliver cups to coffee shops, collect payments.

-<p>Investment required equals price of first batch. </p>
+Investment required equals price of first batch.